 Some tips that work in most, if not all, of the online search tools

 The quotation marks let the database know that you need those words to appear together and in that order and the AND limits the results to articles containing both phrases.

 Newspapers are a really good source for reviews and criticism.
-Check the Online Journals & Databases for individual paper titles, like the New York Times, or use the "News" tab of Lexis Nexis to search several papers at once.
+Check the Library Catalog Journal Search for individual paper titles, like the New York Times, or use the "News" tab of Lexis Nexis to search several papers at once.

 You may also find that you need older papers than are available in the above tools.
 One of the best resources to use when looking for historical newspapers is ProQuest Historical Newspapers.
 This will allow you to search newspapers from New York, Atlanta, Chicago, Los Angeles, Pittsburgh, and Washington D.C.

 Finding reviews of books, scores, and recordings is much like finding journal articles.
 Use the journal databases to search.